tharungutta/Leaf-Disease-Detection/README.md

 The leaf disease detection model is built using deep learning techniques, and it uses transfer learning to leverage the pre-trained knowledge of a base model.
 The model is trained on a dataset containing images of 33 different types of leaf diseases.
 For more information about the architecture, dataset, and training process, please refer to the code and documentation provided.

-## Acknowledgments
-We would like to acknowledge the contributions of the open-source community and the creators of the base model that this project builds upon.
-Your work and support are greatly appreciated.